-Using the search result pages, you can do competitor research, research keywords, content ideas and more.
-A regularly missed opportunity is looking at the Google autocomplete, people ask section and searches related to box down the bottom of the page for content inspiration.
+You can do competitor research, research keywords, content ideas, and more using the search result pages.
+A regularly missed opportunity is looking at the Google autocomplete, people ask section and related searches down at the bottom of the page for content inspiration.

-If you own/look after a WordPress website, then it’s a no brainer to install the Yoast SEO plugin.
-This plugin doesn’t implement SEO for you, but it’s a great ally to have.
-It’s definitely worth taking the time to go through each section of the plugin and get to know how you can get the most from the Yoast SEO plugin.
+Another great option is Yoast SEO plugin.
+This plugin doesn’t implement SEO for you, but it’s a great ally.
+It’s worth taking the time to go through each section of the plugin and get to know how you can get the most from the Yoast SEO plugin.

 5. Image Optimisers

-Did you catch our recent blog post on Image SEO – Optimising Images for Search Engines?
-If you didn’t, then you need to know that the images on your website can assist or hinder your SEO efforts.
+Did you catch our blog post on Image SEO – Optimising Images for Search Engines?
+If you didn’t, you need to know that the images on your website can assist or hinder your SEO efforts.

 One of the biggest bloats on a website is typically large image files.
-Therefore, before uploading any images to a website, in order to not hinder your website’s performance, it’s best to resize your images to the max dimensions they’ll show alongside compressing the file as much as possible.
+Therefore, before uploading any images to a website, to not hinder your website’s performance, it’s best to resize your images to the max dimensions they’ll show alongside compressing the file as much as possible.